 If you want to know Jesus, you can.
 It all begins when you repent and believe in Him.
 Do you know what God's Word, the Bible says?

 “Jesus came into Galilee, preaching the gospel of God, and saying, ‘The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel.’”
 (Mar 1:14b-15).
 He preached that we must repent and believe.

 Please see my explanation of this in my post called "Do You Want to Know Jesus?"

 Len Lacroix is the founder of Doulos Missions International.
-He is based in Eastern Europe, where he is helping leaders to be more effective at making disciples who multiply, developing leaders who multiply, and planting churches that multiply. www.dmiworld.org.
+He has been based in Eastern Europe, helping leaders to be more effective at making disciples who multiply, developing leaders who multiply, with the ultimate goal of planting churches that multiply.
+He is currently on furlough, off the field, praying and seeking the Lord's guidance regarding where to be, and for the provision to fulfill the mission. www.dmiworld.org.
 You are invited to view his collection of blogs at Writing for the Master.